shaillysaxena/myprojects/Naive_Bayes_Email_Classification/README.md

 # Naive Bayes Email Classification

-Classification of emails into 6 categories using Naive Bayes achieving overall accuracy of 83.70% on Enron email dataset.
+Classification of emails into 6 categories using Naive Bayes achieving overall accuracy of 83.70% on Enron email dataset wihtout using scikit-learn.